GaijinEntertainment/DagorEngine/prog/1stPartyLibs/quirrel/quirrel/README.md

 ## Development state

-Quirrel is in stable version 4.1.0.

-This project has successfully been compiled and run on
-  * Windows (x86 and amd64)
-  * Linux (x86, amd64 and ARM)
+This project has successfully been compiled and run on Windows (x86 and amd64), Linux (x86, amd64 and ARM) and several other platforms
-  * Illumos (x86 and amd64)
-  and several other platforms (including mobile and consoles)
+(including mobile and consoles).

-The following compilers have been confirmed to be working:

-    MS Visual C++  10.0 (all on x86 and amd64)
-                   11.0   |
-                   12.0   v
-                   13.0
-                   14.x   ---
-    MinGW gcc 3.2 (mingw special 20020817-1)
-    Cygnus gcc 3.2
-    Linux gcc 3.2.3
-              4.0.0 (x86 and amd64)
-              5.3.1 (amd64)
-    Illumos gcc 4.0.0 (x86 and amd64)
-    ARM Linux gcc 4.6.3 (Raspberry Pi Model B)

 ## Things to add, to improve, to discuss and to change

-### Planned

-* Modules library documentation

-### Likely to be implemented

-* Fix: Null-propagation operators ?[] ?. silently consumes not only 'slot not found' result, but also any error raised by _get() metamethod

 ### Ideas in arbitrary order